NodeSecure/vulnera/docs/npm_audit.md

 This strategy doesn't require the synchronization of a local database.

+> ⚠️ This strategy currently only work with a local project analysis (with a package.json/package-lock.json) ⚠️

 ```js
 import * as vuln from "@nodesecure/vuln";
 import { loadRegistryURLFromLocalSystem } from "@nodesecure/npm-registry-sdk";